cynic-net/dent/doc/DEVEL.md

 `dockerd-proxy` command included in this package may help with this.

 The tests consist of several parts:
+1. Type checking with `mypy`, which may be skipped with `.Test -T`.
+(The `./Test -v` option will make mypy verbose, as well as other tests below.)
-1. Unit tests in `src/**/*.pt` files, run with `pytest`.
+2. Unit tests in `src/**/*.pt` files, run with `pytest`.
-2. Dry run tests that check `dent` functionality without actually running Docker by using the `dent --dry-run` option.
+3. Dry run tests that check `dent` functionality without actually running Docker by using the `dent --dry-run` option.
-3. The "non-build" tests that check `dent` functionality outside of building images (i.e., just creating, starting and entering containers).
+4. The "non-build" tests that check `dent` functionality outside of building images (i.e., just creating, starting and entering containers).
    These may be skipped by specifying `--skip-nonbuild` option.
-4. The "build" tests that build images.
+5. The "build" tests that build images.
 Builds based on a default set of base images will be tested, but you can override this by specifying one or more specific image names using the `-B` option, e.g., `.Test -B debian:9 -B centos:7`) The build tests may be skipped entirely with the